 What Exactly Are You Doing?

-Be specific with your mission and where you’d like to be down the road.
-Explain the process of your business and be concrete with what you’re set out to accomplish.
-Incorporate your reasoning and provide clarity on what the experience looks like.
-There’s a big difference in telling visitors what you do and explaining what you promise to do for them.
+Avoid selling statements in these instances and explain your value with substance.
+Be specific with your mission and where you’re aiming to be.
+Explain business processes, goals, culture and even achievements.
+Incorporate your reasoning and provide clarity on what the experience ought to look like.
+Anyone who knows how to write an about us page understands the importance of reiterating standards.
+There’s a big difference in telling visitors what you do and making a promise to deliver something.
 Don’t forget this.
 When you deliver on your promoted promise, customers will remain loyal.

 Who Makes Up Your Company?